 Eighth Grader Competes at 2026 USA Hockey National Championship

-Congratulations to Elliott Hosto ’30, who traveled to New York this week for the 2026 USA Hockey National Championship.
+Congratulations to Elliott Hosto ’30, who traveled to New York over spring break for the 2026 USA Hockey National Championship.
 The 14U AAA St. Louis Lady Blues were the Central District Champions, which qualified them for Nationals.
 Great Job, Elliott and team!

 Mock Trial Competes at State

-On Friday, March 27, and Saturday, March 28, the MICDS Mock Trial team competed at State Championships in Downtown St. Louis.
+On March 27-28, the MICDS Mock Trial team competed at State Championships in downtown St. Louis.
 The team advanced to the quarterfinals, which include the top eight schools in the state.
 Although they lost their trial against Clayton High School, the MICDS team had a great run this season.

 Students began preparing for the case in October 2025.
 In January and February, the team competed in the first two preliminary rounds of competition.
 They advanced to regionals the first week of March, securing their place at State Championships as one of the top 16 teams in the state.
 Altogether, approximately 100 high school teams competed in the Missouri Mock Trial competition this season.

-Akira Washington ’26 – Not pictured, competed on the plaintiff team for state championships.
+Not pictured: Akira Washington ’26, who competed on the plaintiff team for State Championships.

 Varsity Boys Basketball Claims State Championship